 2. Walking or Running

-Kelley says a brisk winter walk is perfect for providing your dog with some engagement and later, help her be ready to snuggle in.
+Kelley says a brisk winter walk is perfect for providing your dog with some engagement and helping her be ready to snuggle in later.
 "The sensation change can help to make them sleepy afterward," he says.
 If you're accustomed to running with your dog in warmer weather, you should be able to continue in colder temps, but consult your veterinarian first about duration and precautions.

 3. Dog Skiing or Skijoring